 I took the same idea and applied it to sexual morality and marriage.
 I am not an extremely wealthy businessman with the largest private collection of Biblical-era manuscripts in the world and a large group of very intelligent people to help me.
 I’m just one man.
 Which is probably why the project made it as far as it did, because as contentious as Biblical prophesy is… it’s nothing compared to the contentiousness of sexual morality, which includes “premarital” sex, prostitution, marriage (monogamy and polygamy), adultery, divorce; as well as all the other issues the Bible covers in its instruction on sexual morality.

 This is the core of a much larger poster for teaching, linked to at the bottom.
 It’s still in somewhat of a state of flux as information gets shifted around, but you will rarely see Scripture laid out like this.
-Click on the image and you’ll get the full-sized view.
+Click on the image and you’ll get the full-sized view of the center of my digital corkboard.

-Above is the center section of the chart, to give you an idea of what it looks like.
+That’s the center section of the chart, to give you an idea of what it looks like.
 This includes citation, analysis and exegesis, as well as church history to explain how things got the way they are, plus word studies.
-There are typos.
+As I said, it’s not done yet and there are typos.
 It still needs work and keep in mind that it’s rather large.
 This is the .png file version, if you desire a copy of the .tif file to print, ask for it in the comment section.